OSC/Open-OnDemand/webinar.md

  * How Open OnDemand provides user-level access to HPC system resources
  * How to install Open OnDemand yourself
- * And how to get help running Open OnDemand at your center Feel free to join the Open OnDemand users mailing list (https://lists.osu.edu/mailman/listinfo/ood-users) ahead of the webinar to get a head start or learn more about Open OnDemand at our Github project page (https://github.com/OSC/Open-OnDemand/).
+ * And how to get help running Open OnDemand at your center Feel free to join the [Open OnDemand users mailing list](https://lists.osu.edu/mailman/listinfo/ood-users) ahead of the webinar to get a head start or learn more about Open OnDemand at our [Github project page](https://github.com/OSC/Open-OnDemand/).

+The webinar will be hosted via WebEx.
+[Click here to join](https://oh-tech.webex.com/oh-tech/onstage/g.php?MTID=e2db1db04fedd40531261820392b893a3)

 [Open-OnDemand-gh]:   https://github.com/OSC/Open-OnDemand